AndrewAlizaga/CoolMusicApp/README.md

-Cool Music App! - Challenge application for spotify API
+Cool Music App! - Challenge application for Spotify API

-1# Description
+# Description

-The application connects to the spotify developer API in order to extract metadata via a unic spotify ID related to a song, afterwards the application stores it on a sqlite database for further usage
+The application connects to the Spotify developer API in order to extract metadata via a unic Spotify ID related to a song, afterwards the application stores it on a SQLite database for further usage

-the application is divided on 3 routes
+the application is divided into 3 routes

-1) Post - ISRC: The route gets data from the api and saves on the local database
+1) Post - ISRC: The route gets data from the API and saves it on the local database

-2) GET By ISRC: Get perfect match on the local database
+2) GET By ISRC: Get a perfect match on the local database

 3) GET LIKE: Get any matches by song name on the local database

-2# Requirements
+# Requirements

-1 - Have a spotify development API KEY
+1 - Have a Spotify development API KEY
-2 - Have a SQL Server instance running either on you env or the cloud to connect 3 - Have the lastest version of golang installed
+2 - Have a SQL Server instance running either on your env or the cloud to connect 3 - Have the latest version of Golang installed

 In order to run the app follow the next steps